uprighted-learners/unit-4-mission-countdown/readme.md

 - A website that displays a MISSION COUNTDOWN title.
 - A button with the text GET READY? that starts the timeout timer.
-- A header that displays GET READY... that changes to READY! when the time out is complete.
+- A header that displays GETTING READY... that changes to READY! when the time out is complete.
 - A button with the text START COUNTDOWN that starts the interval timer.
 - When START COUNTDOWN is clicked, an interval timer appears on the page that countdowns from 5 to 1.
 - After 1 in the interval timer, the display changes to GO!